-The plans for each participating company, including their specific commitments, will be established in consultation with Advertising Standards Canada (ASC), the program administrator.
+The plans for each participating company, including their specific commitments, are established in consultation with ASC.

-ASC will be responsible for auditing commitments by participating companies.
-In order to confirm compliance by participating companies, auditing will include the review of advertising materials, product information, and media impression information submitted to ASC on a confidential basis.
+ASC is responsible for auditing commitments by participating companies.
+In order to confirm compliance by participating companies, auditing includes the review of advertising materials, product information, and media impression information submitted to ASC on a confidential basis.

-ASC will publish annual compliance Reports identifying those companies that meet/exceed their commitments as well as those who have failed to do so.
-ASC will also respond to all public inquiries relating to these Reports.
+ASC publishes annual Compliance Reports identifying those companies that meet/exceed their commitments, as well as those who have failed to do so.
+ASC also responds to all public inquiries relating to these Reports.

-&lt;sup>15 The commitment regarding word of mouth advertising refers to advertising where a Participant provides incentives (financial or otherwise), product samples or other support to individuals or groups who are not employees to promote consumption of branded food or beverage products or to promote discussion of such products, and the advertising is directed primarily to children under 12 years of age.
+&lt;sup>3 The commitment regarding word of mouth advertising refers to advertising where a Participant provides incentives (financial or otherwise), product samples or other support to individuals or groups who are not employees to promote consumption of branded food or beverage products or to promote discussion of such products, and the advertising is directed primarily to children under 12 years of age.

-&lt;sup>16 Broadcast Code for Advertising to Children - Clause 7: Promotion by Program Characters, Advertising-Generated Characters, and Personal Endorsements.
+&lt;sup>4 The Broadcast Code for Advertising to Children - Clause 7: Promotion by Program Characters, Advertising-Generated Characters, and Personal Endorsements.

-&lt;sup>17 This commitment does not extend to the use of licensed characters on packaging, provided the packaging does not appear in advertising directed to children under 12.
+&lt;sup>5 This commitment does not extend to the use of licensed characters on packaging, provided the packaging does not appear in advertising directed to children under 12.
 This limitation will not apply to the use of company-created/owned characters.

-&lt;sup>18 This limitation will not apply to displays of food and beverage products, charitable/not-for-profit activities including fundraising, public service messaging and educational programs.
+&lt;sup>6 This limitation will not apply to displays of food and beverage products, charitable/not-for-profit activities, including fundraising, public service messaging and educational programs.